bryanphilips/yolo/explanation.md

 **Client Dockerfile**

 ```
-# Build stage
-FROM node:16-alpine3.16 as build-stage
+# Use of multi-stage builds
+FROM node:16 AS build

-# Set the working directory inside the container
+# Set the working directory in the container
-WORKDIR /client
+WORKDIR /usr/src/app

-# Copy package.json and package-lock.json
+# Copy the package.json and package-lock.json files to the container
 COPY package*.json ./

-# Install dependencies and clears the npm cache and removes any temporary files
+# Install application dependencies
-RUN npm install --only=production && \
+RUN npm install
-    npm cache clean --force && \
-    rm -rf /tmp/*

-# Copy the rest of the application code
+# Copy the rest of the application code to the container
 COPY . .

-# Build the application and  remove development dependencies
-RUN npm run build && \
-    npm prune --production

-# Production stage
-FROM node:16-alpine3.16 as production-stage
+FROM alpine:3.16.7

-WORKDIR /client
+WORKDIR /app

-# Copy only the necessary files from the build stage
-COPY --from=build-stage /client/build ./build
-COPY --from=build-stage /client/public ./public
-COPY --from=build-stage /client/src ./src
-COPY --from=build-stage /client/package*.json ./

-# Set the environment variable for the app
-ENV NODE_ENV=production
+RUN apk update && apk add npm

+COPY --from=build /usr/src/app /app

-# Expose the port used by the app
+# Expose the port the app runs on
 EXPOSE 3000

-# Prune the node_modules directory to remove development dependencies and clears the npm cache and removes any temporary files

-# Start the application
+# Define the command to run your app
 CMD ["npm", "start"]

 ```
 **Backend Dockerfile**

 ```
-# Set base image
+# Use an official Node runtime as a parent image
-FROM node:16-alpine3.16
+FROM node:16 AS build

-# Set the working directory
+# Set the working directory in the container
-WORKDIR /backend
+WORKDIR /usr/src/app

-# Copy package.json and package-lock.json to the container
+# Copy the package.json and package-lock.json files to the container
 COPY package*.json ./

-# Install dependencies and clears the npm cache and removes any temporary files
+# Install application dependencies
-RUN npm install --only=production && \
+RUN npm install --production
-    npm cache clean --force && \
-    rm -rf /tmp/*

-# Copy the rest of the application code
+# Copy the rest of the application code to the container
 COPY . .

-# Set the environment variable for the app
-ENV NODE_ENV=production
+#Add multi-stage build
+FROM alpine:3.18

+WORKDIR /app

+RUN apk update && apk add --update nodejs

+COPY --from=build /usr/src/app /app

-# Expose the port used by the app
+# Expose the port the app runs on
 EXPOSE 5000

-# Prune the node_modules directory to remove development dependencies and clears the npm cache and removes any temporary files
-RUN npm prune --production && \
-    npm cache clean --force && \
-    rm -rf /tmp/*

-# Start the application
+# Define the command to run your app
-CMD ["npm", "start"]
+CMD ["node", "server"]

 ```